-Steel tapes are manufactured to be accurate at 20 $^{\circ}$ C (68 $^{\circ}$ F), but the tape expands when heated and contracts when cooled.
+Steel tapes are manufactured to be accurate at 20 °C (68 °F), but the tape expands when heated and contracts when cooled.

 To correct your taped distance for temperature, you should take a temperature reading before you start taping, and after you finish taping.
 It is best to do this with a non-contact thermometer, taking the reading directly from the tape after it has been lying on the pavement for several minutes.
+It's important to take this reading by pointing the thermometer at the tape from just a couple inches away to ensure it is taking the reading only from the tape and not also from the ground.
 If you are using a contact thermometer you should set it out on the pavement and shaded from the sun a couple minutes before taking the reading.
+Make sure the temperature probe is touching only the tape.